FAQs for Authors

 After the final file submission, everything is exported out of the ScholarOne Manuscripts and the IEEE transaction department handles the typesetting and preparation of publication.
 Because the Editorial Office only has access to ScholarOne Manuscripts, we cannot track the status of a paper after final file submission.

 A: Most of the submissions to TMI are highly technical papers and reviewing them is time-consuming in general.
 We are doing our best to shorten the review process.
 However, it is not an easy task.
-To give you some insights about some of the difficulties we are facing, check out a piece written by one of our AEs, Dr. Bram van Ginneken, telling his life as AE of TMI.
 To find out more about the peer review process, please feel free to review the guidelines.

 Q: I uploaded the final files of my accepted paper but haven't heard anything back.
 When will it be published?

 A: As mentioned above, the Editorial Office cannot track the status of submitted papers after the final file submission.
-However, within four to six weeks after the final files are uploaded, your paper will appear on IEEE Xplore as one of the many "Early Access" papers of TMI.
+Be sure to check the IEEE Author Center for publishing procedures, including early access.
 The "ahead of print" version of the paper will also appear on PubMed.

 Please note that only after a paper is scheduled to be published in the next issue of TMI, the IEEE staff editor will contact the author regarding proof reading.